Sono, Bihar: Schools and colleges

 Sono has a small number of schools, up to the higher secondary level, but it lacks graduate colleges or English-medium schools.
+At present there is no cbse affiliated school in sono.
 For this reason, students often move to nearby cities such as Jhajha, Jamui and Deoghar.
 Some students travel to Jhajha every day for school, and others stay in Jhajha in lodges or hostels.
 Some schools in Jhajha provide bus services for students in Sono, such as St. Joseph's School, Sardonyx School, and Sunflower academy.